boban100janovski/boban984.github.io/_drafts/OAuth2-ROPC-autentication-with-Angular2 .md

-The creators of IdentityServer recomend that ROPC should not be used, and instead advice the use of "Implicit Flow" but that one involves an extra step of redirecting the user which i wanted to avoid for my app for UX purposes and also i am the creator of both the API and the client Angular 2 app.
+The creators of IdentityServer recomend that ROPC should not be used, and instead advice the use of "Implicit Flow" but that one involves an extra step of redirecting the user which i wanted to avoid for my app for UX purposes and also i will create both the API and the client app.

-So let's get started with the IdentityServer.
+Before we start, make sure you have **Node** and **.Net Core** installed.

 ## Identity Server Setup

-Make sure you have **Node** installed and also **.Net Core**.

-First we will need to install some NPM packages from the terminal, like Yeoman to create our .net core project.
+First we will need to install some NPM packages from the terminal, like Yeoman to create our .net core projects.

  1. Install Yeoman and Bower globally : `npm install -g yo bower`
  2. Install the Asp.net generator for Yeoman : `npm install -g generator-aspnet`